Explore our milestones

 On December 17, Sun Life Financial and the Clarica Life Insurance Company announce an agreement to create a powerhouse in the Canadian marketplace.
 The merger is completed in 2002 and by year's end 2003 the operations are fully integrated.

 Sun Life Everbright is granted approval to sell life insurance in Tianjin, China, becoming the first foreign life insurance joint venture to operate in that city and its neighbouring counties.
 It sells its first insurance policy on April 25.

-Business in China and India is growing stronger.
-Sun Life Everbright’s Tianjin operation has an agency force of 2,500 advisors and expands into bancassurance with three local banks.
+Business in China and India is growing strong.
+Sun Life Everbright’s Tianjin operation has an agency force of 2,500 advisors and expands into bancassurance with 3 local banks.
 Birla Sun Life experiences rapid sales growth and has 9,000 agents across 33 cities and plans for further expansion.